Lawyering In The Age of AI

 We’re still in the early stages of this technology, but there’s little doubt it is already shifting and changing lawyering.

-AI isn’t going away, although some lawyers still try to wish it away.
-It will undoubtably grow more substantially, improve more substantially and expand into every part of our day to day lives in society, not just legal work.
+It will undoubtably grow more substantially, improve more substantially and expand more substantially into every part of our day to day lives in society, not just legal work.

-Therefore there is no sugarcoating it - lawyers, the legal profession and consumers of legal services will all be profoundly affected by AI.
-In my view, the role of lawyers and other legal professionals is being redefined in real time, in ways we are still only beginning to understand.
-That is what makes the future of law so uncertain, fluid and dynamic now more than at any previous time before.
+In my view, the role of lawyers and other legal professionals is being redefined in real time, in ways we are still only beginning to see and understand.
+That is what is making the future of lawyering so uncertain, fluid and dynamic, more now than at any previous time before.

 The Uncertainty And Experimentation Phase